 How Long Do We Retain Personal Information?

 Your personal information is retained only as long as we need it to effectively provide services to you, and for a reasonable length of time thereafter to meet any potential obligations or legal or government requirements.
 We destroy paper files containing personal information by shredding.
-We destroy electronic information by deleting it and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.
+We remove electronic information by deleting it, and, when the hardware is discarded, we ensure that the hard drive is physically destroyed.

 Accessing Personal Information?

-The information is protected by solicitor-client privilege;
+- The information is protected by solicitor-client privilege

-The information was collected for purposes related to the detection and prevention of fraud;
+- The information was collected for purposes related to the detection and prevention of fraud

-The information was generated in the course of a formal dispute resolution process;
+- The information was generated in the course of a formal dispute resolution process

-The information would likely reveal personal information about another individual.
+- The information would likely reveal personal information about another individual

 For more information, to make enquiries or to file a complaint, please contact:

-112 Kent Street, Ottawa, Ontario, K1A 1H3
+Ottawa, Ontario, K1A 1H3